lanqiuyao/features/README.md

 * High price $\max(X(t))$
 * Low price $\min(X(t))$

-Those features only utilize one of the $n$ points and will lose information.
+Those features only utilize one of the $n$ points and will lose information. (those can be the baseline features. the new features should have higher correlation with the target than those baseline)

 We could also consider the price change rate to incorporate the price range difference: